wsurles/shiny_workshop/app_top_language/README.md

 For the event type selection input, lets just show the event types that we have in our data.
 This way if the event types in the query change, the selection input will still work.

-For the dates, lets only allow the use to select dates that we have in our data.
-And lets set the initial date range based on what we have in our data.
+For the dates, lets only allow the user to select dates that we have in our data.
+And, lets set the initial date range based on what we have in our data.

-Add these two **renderUI** functions under to our server function.
+Add these two **renderUI** functions to our server function.
 Put them between the `data <- read.csv` and `getTopLang` functions.
 ```s
 output$dateRange <- renderUI({
     ##| Set date range input